Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Features

-Back on the parent’s dashboard, the app blocker’s user interface is poorly organized.
-It lists every app on your kid’s device — including the background processes in their phone’s operating system.
-So you have to go through tons of junk before finding the app you want to block.
-Many competitors, including FamiSafe and Qustodio, make it easy to find the apps you want to block.
+Back on the parent’s dashboard, the app blocker has 2 tabs: one lists all the apps on your kid’s phone, and the other lists non-system apps to make it easier to find what you’re looking for.
+That said, I don’t see the benefit of the background processes in their phone’s operating system being listed here, meaning you’ll have to go through some junk finding the app you want to block unless that app is not part of the default setup.
+Many competitors, including Qustodio and Norton Family, make it easy to find the apps you want to block.

 Eyezy Features